 A service dog is a canine that has been individually trained to perform tasks or perform responsibilities for the convenience of an adult.
 Only dogs are accepted as service animals, and it must be :

-Travelers with service dogs must fill and provide the following two forms :
+Travelers with service dogs must fill out and provide the following two forms :

-Your support insect’s mass, species, rabies immunization dates, as well as vet documentation would be taken to finish these applications.
+Your support in insect mass, species, rabies immunization dates, as well as vet documentation would be taken to finish these applications.

 Emotional support animals